At The Motley Fool, our purpose is to help Australians invest — better.

 Our focus isn’t on the world’s billionaires… though we’re of course fans of Warren Buffett’s investment style and philosophy!

 Looking for ASX investment ideas?
 You’re in the right place!

 Just like you, we are patient, business-focussed investors.
-Every day, we’re combing the ASX for the very best opportunities for individual investors – and helping them to build their wealth over time with great investment ideas.
+Every day, we’re combing the ASX for the very best opportunities – and helping investors build their wealth over time with great investment ideas.

-Whether it’s fully franked dividend-paying shares, value investing plays, or fast growers we believe may be the market leaders of tomorrow, The Motley Fool Australia is on the lookout, and constantly sharing our unique stock market insights with you.
+Whether it’s fully franked dividend-paying shares, value investing plays, or fast growers we believe may be the market leaders of tomorrow, The Motley Fool is on the lookout, and constantly sharing our unique stock market insights with you.

 You can get to know our Foolish style and investment philosophy now with Take Stock, our free email newsletter.
-Every week, you’ll receive ASX ideas and high quality, share market commentary… all for FREE.
+A couple of times each week, you’ll receive ASX ideas and high quality, share market commentary… all for FREE.

 No matter whether you’re just getting started with ASX investing, or you’ve already retired with a sizable portfolio and are looking to protect your gains, we trust you’ll find Take Stock amusing and insightful.

 Premium research and market-thumping stock recommendations

-The Motley Fool Australia offers three subscription-based stock investment services.
+The Motley Fool offers seven membership-based investment services:

 Motley Fool Share Advisor is our flagship service, and has been been beating the market since 2011.
 It offers members one ‘best of the best’ ASX investment recommendation each month, as well as one U.S. stock idea.
 Since inception in December 2011, our Motley Fool Share Advisor picks have soundly outperformed the All Ords index.
 Interested in joining?
 You can sign up with a risk-free membership, including our 30-day full money-back guarantee.

 Motley Fool Hidden Gems is our ASX-only, small cap investment service.
-If you’re looking for growth – and don’t mind a little volatility – Motley Fool Hidden Gems could be right for you.
+If you’re looking for small-cap value and growth – and don’t mind a little volatility – Motley Fool Hidden Gems could be right for you.
 This service is only periodically open to new members, and we maintain a strict membership cap.
 (Announcements are made as and when the service opens to new members.)